rawilk/vue-context/README.md

 ## Documentation/Demo

-For full documentation and demos, go here: https://vue-context.com/docs.
+For full documentation and demos, go here: https://randallwilk.dev/docs/vue-context.

-If you would like to contribute to the documentation, the repo can be found here: https://github.com/rawilk/vue-context-docs.
+If you would like to contribute to the documentation, you can edit the docs found here: https://github.com/rawilk/vue-context/docs

 ## Contributors